 Interestingly, zinc may also reduce 5-alpha reductase and through a similar manner.
 Evidence suggests that zinc reduces NADPH production, thereby decreasing 5-alpha reductase activity.
 The less enzyme activity, the less DHT.

 And that’s a (very) brief overview of how to reduce DHT levels by directly inhibiting the enzyme 5-alpha reductase.

 Finasteride & Dutasteride For Hair Loss: Should You Use Them?

-Finasteride and Dutasteride are very effective 5-alpha reductase inhibitors – with research showing these drugs can reduce DHT levels by up to 70-90% (depending on the dose).
+Finasteride and Dutasteride are very effective 5-alpha reductase inhibitors – with research showing these drugs can reduce DHT levels by 70-95% (depending on the drug and the dose).
 Finasteride and Dutasteride are also effective hair loss treatments – with most studies suggesting these drugs help slow, stop, or partially reverse pattern hair loss in the overwhelming majority of its users.

-Fortunately, for those trying to fight hair loss by reducing DHT, non-steroidal 5-alpha reductase inhibitors do exist.
-And so far, the evidence suggests these non-steroidal 5-alpha reductase inhibitors don’t cause permanent sexual side effects.
+Interestingly, there are ways to reduce DHT without steroidal 5-alpha reductase inhibitors like Finasteride or Dutasteride.
+Specifically, we can do so through non-steroidal 5-alpha reductase inhibitors.
+And so far, the evidence suggests these non-steroidal 5-alpha reductase inhibitors come with a much lower risk of sexual side effects.
 And what’s even more interesting is that these non-steroidal 5-AR inhibitors might work through different pathways than Finasteride or Dutasteride to inhibiting 5-alpha reductase.
 Which brings us to our second main mechanism to inhibiting 5-AR…

 #2: Indirect 5-Alpha Reductase Inhibition